Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Computer vision is a multifaceted field of study aimed at training computers how to interpret and process visual information from images or videos.
 It entails the creation of algorithms and approaches for extracting useful insights from visual data.
-(Simplilearn, 2023) In the context of the Perfect Parking application, computer vision utilizing OpenCV allows for pixel intensity analysis to detect whether a parking space is occupied or vacant.
-The system can detect the presence of vehicles in real-time by utilizing image processing, pattern recognition, and feature extraction.
+(Simplilearn, 2023).
+In the context of the proposed Parking application Computer vision can detect the presence of vehicle in a parking spot in real-time by utilizing image processing, pattern recognition, and feature extraction.

 ### Applications of Computer Vision